 About the Role

 Early-literacy tutors work one-on-one with elementary-school students to support their growth in writing, reading, and more.
-You choose when, where, and with whom they would like to work.
+You choose when, where, and with whom you would like to work.
 We do not have an office.
-Contracting tutors work independently with Write Seattle students, often at the library.
+Contracting tutors work independently with students, often at the library.

 This is part-time contract work, and it will usually take some time to build up to your desired number of students/hours per week.
-And even if you were fully available, it'd be hard to get more than 20 hours/week given the hours when students are generally looking for tutoring: between 3:30 and 8pm on Mondays through Thursdays, or on the weekend.
+We're generally not able to get tutors more than 20 hours/week, as most families seek tutoring during after-school hours and weekends.

 Requirements